 Soil Health Business Case

-The most desirable information on how soil health affects profitability comes from real-world, on-farm data.
+The most desirable and robust information on how soil health affects profitability comes from real-world, on-farm data.
 However, a challenge is that every farm is different, making it difficult to know how repeatable results are from one farm to another.
 Insight into how reproducible results are across different soils, climate zones, and production systems can be obtained with replicated research plots; recognizing that research plots are very different from farms.